Shard-Labs/starknet-devnet/README.md

   --dump-path DUMP_PATH
-                        Specify the path to dump to --dump-on DUMP_ON     Specify when to dump; can dump on: exit, transaction
+                        Specify the path to dump to --dump-on DUMP_ON     Specify when to dump; can dump on: exit, transaction --lite-mode           Applies all optimizations by disabling some features.
+These can be applied individually
+                        by using other flags instead of this one.
+  --lite-mode-block-hash
+                        Disables block hash calculation --lite-mode-deploy-hash
+                        Disables deploy tx hash calculation --start-time START_TIME
+                        Specify the start time of the genesis block in Unix time
 ```

 You can run `starknet-devnet` in a separate shell, or you can run it in background with `starknet-devnet &`.